Julee Waldrop, DNP, PNP-BC, FNP-BC, CNE, FAANP, FAAN

-Julee Waldrop is a certified as a primary care pediatric nurse practitioner, a family nurse practitioner, a pediatric mental health specialist and a nurse educator.
-She is a Fellow in the American Academy of Nurse Practitioners and serves as the Associate Editor for the Journal for Nurse Practitioners, the premier clinical journal for the NP profession.
-She practices on an as needed basis with the Mobile County Health Department as a provider in the Pediatrics Department and volunteers regularly at the LeFlore High School Clinic.
+Julee Waldrop is a certified as a primary care pediatric nurse practitioner, a family nurse practitioner, and a nurse educator.
+She is a Fellow in the American Academy of Nurse Practitioners and the American Academy of Nursing.
+She serves as Editor-in-Chief for the Journal for Nurse Practitioners, the premier clinical journal for the NP profession.

 Julee is an advocate for high quality graduate nursing education and faculty scholarship.
 She is currently mentoring junior faculty in scholarship and writing for publication and is a coach in the Duke University-Johnson & Johnson Nurse Leadership Program.

-2015 Suzanne G. Smith Mentoring Award.
+2016 Suzanne G. Smith Mentoring Editors Award.
 International Association of Nurse Editors

 2014 Fellow.
 American Association of Nurse Practitioners

 2013 Finalist for March of Dimes-Central Florida Division Nurse of the Year

 2013 Top 3 Blogs of 2013, Clinical Advisor 2013 Countdown Contest for: “State Medical Boards Trying to Limit Who can be Called Doctor”

 2008 Outstanding Faculty Practice Award.
 National Organization of Nurse Practitioner Faculty.
 Annual Conference, Lexington, KY.